palera1n/docs/COMMONISSUES.md

 You can download Wubi [here](https://github.com/hakuna-m/wubiuefi/releases/download/22041r345/wubi22041r345.exe).

 #### **No such file or directory errors on device**
-If you get a bunch of "No such file or directory" errors on a verbose screen on your device or computer while jailbreaking with palera1n, it means you don't have enough storage left on your device.
-Refer to [here](#no-space-left-on-device).
+If you get a bunch of "No such file or directory" errors on a verbose screen on your device while jailbreaking with palera1n, it means you don't have enough storage left on your device.
+FakeFS requires about 10 GB free.
+[Restore rootfs](https://ios.cfw.guide/removing-palera1n/) and free up some space or try using bindFS instead, which only uses about 3 GB.

 #### **Sileo error: Didn't find architectures ["iphoneos-arm64"]**
-You are using rootless, which doesn't support most tweaks, they will have to be updated.
+You are using rootless, which doesn't support most tweaks; they will have to be updated.

 If you didn't mean to use rootless, it's possible you accidentally jailbroke with palera1n-c without the `-f` option at some point, or a buggy tweak created `/var/jb` for you.
 In that case, try fixing it using the [rootless removal shortcut](https://www.icloud.com/shortcuts/042cdda69aa8435a8d9d6101f71a2de5).
 (You'll have to enable Settings → Shortcuts → Advanced → Allow Running Scripts.)

-#### **Unable to locate package ws.hbang.newterm2**
-Press and hold the Get button, and select a version older than 2.99.

-Alternatively, you can use NewTerm 3 Beta from [Chariz](https://chariz.com).
+As a last resort, [restore rootfs](https://ios.cfw.guide/removing-palera1n/) and *pay attention* to make sure you're jailbreaking with rootful and *not* rootless.

 #### **Unable to install TrollStore on rootful**
 Go to the Havoc repo in Sileo, select TrollStore Helper from there, and use swipe actions to install it.
 Alternatively, manually download and install the [.deb](https://havoc.app/api/download/package/63ebda9d08e9c5b1bf72a82c/com.opa334.trollstorehelper_1.5.1_iphoneos-arm.deb).

+#### **Hash for Packages.zst invalid**
+This is an issue with the repo you're using, and there's nothing you can do as a user to fix it (other than using a different package manager such as Zebra).

+It may be caused by Cloudflare's cache, in which case wait up to 4 hours and try again, or ask the repo maintainer to clear the cache.

+#### **dyld: Symbol not found - Referenced from /usr/bin/launchctl**
+Remove the Hephaestus/Ironside repo temporarily and downgrade launchctl to 1:1.1.1.

+#### **libhooker-configurator**
+palera1n does **NOT** support libhooker.
+Please use Choicy instead of libhooker-configurator as they do the same thing.

 <br>